carnage/carnage.github.io/_posts/2019-07-28-local-development.md

 to separately mount each symlinked directory in the vendor directory as a separate volume in the container, overriding the symlink in the container's filesystem with a mount containing the files.

+That forms the basis of my setup for local development work and should get you most of the way to solving these problems for yourself; a word of warning however, these scripts were developed in a linux environment and may fail horribly on mac or windows.